Ben Edelman's Travel-Related Resources

 It's also possible to begin this run at any of the airport hotels on Century Boulevard.

-Note that this run is quite exposed to sun -- very hot on a summer day, with little possibility of water or shade en route.
+Note that this run is quite exposed to sun -- very hot on a summer day, with little shade en route.
+No water fountains en route.

 An additional warning: It's hard to cut this run short; halfway around the loop from where you started, it's not easy to get back.
 I strongly recommend against using the Sepulveda Tunnel as a pedestrian -- painfully loud, dark, rather scary.
 But it's possible if absolutely necessary.